Jacob-Rose/SamplifyPlus-JUCE/README.md

 I have included all the JUCE library files I used, I do not own these files and all rights for those files fall under their specified license.

 I have included a FontAwesome module for JUCE, I do not own these files and all rights for those files fall under their specified license.
+(This has since been deprecated and we are now using proper icons legally sourced, but code remnants might remain)